What You Need to Start Making Pottery at Home – My Guide for New Potters

 Coiling involves rolling out long strings of clay and stacking them to create forms.
 If you choose to coil, you can also start making cool pots with no further equipment.

 Clay Extruder: If you would like to add any equipment to help make your coils, you can get a handheld clay extruder.
 A clay extruder is a valuable tool in making clay coil pots.
-It helps to create uniform and consistent coils for building the walls of the pot.
+It helps create uniform, consistent coils for building the pot’s walls.

 By using an extruder, you can quickly produce long, even strands of clay that are the same thickness throughout.
-This consistency ensures the structural integrity of the pot.
+This consistency ensures the pot’s structural integrity.
 The Handheld Clay Extruder also saves time and reduces the physical strain of hand-rolling coils, making the pot-making process more efficient and enjoyable.

 For more detailed information, check out Pottery Clay Extruders – Uses and Functions